goFrendiAsgard/kuliah-2.0/lecture-information-retrieval/README.md

   ```

 ## Assignment
-Try to classify words by using `prosa.ai`
+* Try to classify words by using `prosa.ai`
+* If `prosa.ai` cannot be accessed, please use NLTK instead.